Why it's important to check facts

 The first obstacle to accurate fact-checking could be you.
 Do you have a vested interest in the topic, as opposed to a genuine journalistic interest?

-Did you investigate the situation because you have a desired outcome in mind?
+Are you investigating the situation because you have a desired outcome in mind?
 Are you trying to make the facts fit a headline you have already prepared in your head?

 If so, you may have compromised your objectivity which will make it difficult to produce a piece of journalism that is strictly factual.

-Of course there will always be causes dear to your heart, but you must not let this influence your work.
+Of course, there will always be causes close to your heart that matter to you as an individual, but you must not let this influence your work.

 2: The two reliable sources rule

 Most media organisations have a rule that all facts should be confirmed by two reliable sources.